korby/deployer/README.md

 ```

 ## How to use Deployer
-On the very first step, **on the machine where you will execute Deployer**, you need:
+On the very first step, **from the machine where you will execute Deployer**, you need to:
-* ssh rsa public key installed in git repository settings
+* add local ssh rsa public key to your remote git repository settings (gitlab, github, bitbucket...)
-* ssh rsa public key installed on all remote servers
+* install local ssh rsa public key on all remote servers

 1) Get it
 ```bash